dudajustino/SimplexRegressionAMM/README.md

-# SimplexRegression: A Package for Simplex Regression with parametric and fixed mean link function
+# SimplexRegressionAMM: A Package for Simplex Regression with parametric and fixed mean link function

 <!-- badges: start -->
 <!-- badges: end -->